tridge/FWLoad/README.md

 ## Calibrating reference board

-The reference board needs to have its accelerometers calibrated.
+The reference board needs to have its accelerometers calibrated before being used.
 Use this command:

 > FWLoad/accelcal.py --reference

+the reference board can be in either slot while being calibrated.
+It will rotate the board while doing accel calibration.
+The calibration assumes the accelerometer is correctly aligned with the board.